 - A streamlined planning and permitting process for all businesses, without compromising city standards for quality design and construction

 - Limited direct financial incentives or tax subsidies (e.g., Enterprise Zone tax incentives)

 In general (and subject to budget constraints), employee compensation will be in the mid range of comparable cities.
 Comparable cities are those that are similar in population, growth rate, and proximity to a metropolitan center.

 The City of Sandy takes a balanced approach toward growth.
-In general, the City is neutral toward growth.
-New growth should pay for itself.
 The City Council encourages new development that helps meet specific community goals, or strengthens the local economy.

 The City of Sandy will devote resources to efficient communication and education to citizens/customers.
 This ensures sound use of city funds and understandable public processes.
 The City Council affirms the importance of open government and transparency in the use of city funds.

 The City of Sandy will spend time and resources on regional issues when those issues have a direct impact on the residents of Sandy.
 We will “think regionally, act locally.”